A robust contaminated discrete Weibull regression model for outlier-prone count data: Introduction

 \section{Introduction}

 Count data arise frequently in fields such as epidemiology, healthcare, insurance, and sociology, where the outcome of interest is the number of events or occurrences.
 A classical modeling choice is the Poisson distribution, but overdispersion, where the variance exceeds the mean, often arises in practice.
-Many extensions have been proposed to handle overdispersion, including negative binomial (NB) models and zero-inflation/hurdle approaches when there are excess zeros \cite{hilbe2011negative}.
+Many extensions have been proposed to handle overdispersion, including negative binomial (NB) models and zero-inflation/hurdle approaches when there are excess zeros \citep{hilbe2011negative}.

 A separate driver of overdispersion is the presence of outliers or heavy tails, for which standard mean-based approaches (e.g., the NB) may not adequately accommodate extreme observations.
-In some settings, these heavy tails stem from a subgroup of individuals or entities with far larger counts than the bulk of the population.
-If left unmodeled, such outliers may disproportionately influence estimates of the mean or regression coefficients, thereby negatively impacting inference and prediction.
+In some settings, the empirical distribution exhibits a substantially heavier upper tail than a single-component count model can capture.
+If left unmodeled, such tail behavior may disproportionately influence estimates of the mean or regression coefficients, thereby negatively impacting inference and prediction.

-Instead of focusing on the mean, which outliers can strongly affect, one can target the median, often a more robust measure of central tendency for skewed or heavy-tailed counts.
-The discrete Weibull (DW) distribution introduced by Nakagawa \& Osaki \cite{nakagawa1975discrete} was extended by Kalktawi \cite{kalktawi2017} and Burger et al. \cite{burger2020robust} to allow for covariates through a \emph{shifted median}, producing a flexible approach for skewed count data.
+Instead of focusing on the mean, which can be strongly affected by outliers, one can target the median, often a more robust measure of central tendency for skewed or heavy-tailed counts.
+The discrete Weibull (DW) distribution introduced by Nakagawa \& Osaki \citep{nakagawa1975discrete} was extended by Kalktawi \citep{kalktawi2017} and Burger et al. \citep{burger2020robust} to allow for covariates through a \emph{shifted median}, producing a flexible approach for skewed count data.
 Still, even a median-based DW can fail to capture extremely large values when a subset of observations exhibits substantially heavier tails than the bulk.